domxjs/domxjs.github.io/docs/state-management.md

+---
+layout: page
-# State Mangement
+title: State Management
+permalink: /state-management
+---
-State Management using the DOM.
+# State Management
 The DOMX approach to state management embraces the unidirectional data flow pattern popularized by `FLUX` and `Redux` but relies on API's that already exist in the DOM.

 ## Use Cases